-Use the District Provision Tool and any local complex needs tool to identify what help is available and the procedures for raising a concern.
-These tools include information about who to contact and which organisations can offer the appropriate support to claimants.
+These tools are used to identify what help is available and the procedures for raising a concern.
+The tools include information about who to contact and which organisations can offer the appropriate support to claimants.

 See Complex needs: other needs and situations for information about other organisations which can provide additional support to claimants.